At what AGE did

-Q. At what age did God create Adam?
-Was Adam created to look like a young man or someone older?
+Question: At what age did God create Adam?
+Was he created to look like a young man or someone older?

-A. You have asked a good question that unfortunately isn't definitively answered in the Bible.
+Answer: You have asked a good question about Adam that unfortunately is not definitively answered in the Bible.
 That said, we can draw a general age range from inferences made in scriptures and from man's history.

-When Michaelangelo Buonarroti sculpted the statue called Slaves in the 1500s he depicted his subjects as young men in their prime at about the age of 30 or so.
+When Michelangelo sculpted the statue called Slaves in the 1500s he depicted his subjects as young men in their prime at about the age of 30 or so.
 He also painted Adam in his prime when depicting him on the ceiling of the Sistine Chapel.

 When Jesus was killed on the cross he was also in the prime of his life or half way through his earthly lifetime.
-He is called the Second (or last) Adam in the Bible:
+He is called the Second (or last) Adam in the Bible (1Corinthians 15:45).

-We know that after Adam and Eve left the Garden of Eden they were young enough to procreate many, many children.
+We know that after our first parents left the Garden of Eden they were young enough to procreate many, many children.
 When we study all of the "begets" found in Genesis and elsewhere we see that the first child in each family is usually born when one or both parents are between the ages of 25 and 35.
-This lends some evidence to the argument that Adam was created in this age bracket.
+This lends some evidence to the argument that the first man was created in this age bracket.